France Detains Senior Military Officer Suspected Of Spying - UrduPoint

 He speaks Russian and was seen in Italy with a man identified as an agent of the GRU, the Russian military intelligence service, the report said.

-It said he is suspected of having supplied sensitive documents to Russian intelligence.
+It said he was suspected of having supplied sensitive documents to Russian intelligence.

+According to the French security and defence blog "Mamouth", the suspect was based in Naples, which hosts the main NATO site in Italy.

 The man was arrested by DGSI intelligence service as he was about to leave for Italy at the end of his holidays in France, and is being held at a prison in Paris, Europe 1 said.